EMRs Under Attack: Legacy Software Ranks as No. 1 Cybersecurity “Bad Practice”

 Legacy/Unsupported Software Ranks No. 1 as a “Bad Practice”

-According to the Cybersecurity and Infrastructure Security Agency (CISA), the number one Bad Practice that increases risk to critical infrastructure including public health and safety is the use of unsupported (or end-of-life) software.
+According to the Cybersecurity and Infrastructure Security Agency (CISA), the use of unsupported (or end-of-life) software is a Bad Practice that increases risk to critical infrastructure including public health and safety.

 Healthcare Providers Must Strengthen Their Cyber Posture